 The Neurodiversity Movement

-The neurodiversity movement has redefined autism advocacy.
-Rather than viewing autism as a deficit, advocates argue that autism is a natural variation in human cognition.
-This perspective encourages society to create inclusive environments where autistic individuals can thrive.
+The neurodiversity movement has reshaped autism advocacy.
+Rather than viewing autism as a deficit, advocates argue that it is a natural variation in how the brain works.
+This perspective encourages society to create inclusive spaces where autistic individuals can thrive.

 Growing Rejection of the Puzzle Piece

-Many autism organizations—particularly those led by autistic individuals—have moved away from the puzzle piece.
-This transition reflects a broader cultural shift toward recognizing autistic voices and prioritizing their perspectives.
+Many autism groups, especially those led by autistic individuals, have moved away from the puzzle piece.
+This shift reflects a broader cultural move toward centering autistic voices and putting their perspectives first.

 The Future of Autism Symbolism